RSE-Sheffield/git-github-zero-to-hero/content/faq-glossary-links/01-faq.en.md

 ### Can/should data be shared on GitHub?

 Technically you can, but GitHub isn't really designed for sharing large files.
-Further there may be data governance issues that cover your data.
-For more information on sharing your data see the [Sharing research data - Research Data Management - The University Library - The University of Sheffield](https://www.sheffield.ac.uk/library/rdm/publish).
+Further there may be data governance issues that cover sharing of your data.
+For more information on sharing your data see the [Sharing research data - Research Data
+Management - The University Library - The University of Sheffield](https://www.sheffield.ac.uk/library/rdm/publish).